Explanatory notes 2020

 - an unoccupied exemption for the property.

-The government has introduced additional support to small business: businesses that take on an additional property which would normally have meant the loss of small business rate relief will be allowed to keep that relief for 12 months.
+Businesses that take on an additional property which would normally have meant the loss of small business rate relief will be allowed to keep that relief for 12 months.

 If you believe you should be getting small business rate relief but have not received it, please apply for small business rate relief